Content authors have several options how to create and edit the actual content of a specific content item.

 When creating content types that are organized in a hierarchy, for example, Blogs and Blog posts, you first create the blog and then the blog posts, displayed in this blog.
 The blog itself is a container for the blog posts and does not have content per se.
 For example, you create a blog Summer trips that encapsulates the dedicated blog posts for each summer destination.

-NOTE: For Events, Forms, Content block and Forums content types, you create and edit content in the classic interface.
+NOTE: For Forms, Content block, Forums, and media content types, you create and edit content in the classic interface.
 For more information, see Reference: New content editing experience and the classic interface.

 To create content items: